netrisai/docs/ipam.rst

         - *management* - subnet which specifies the out-of-band management IP addresses for Netris hardware (switches and softgates).
         - *load-balancer* - hosts of this subnet are used in L4LB services only.
 Useful for deploying on-prem kubernetes with cloud-like experience.
         - *nat* - hosts of this subnet or subnet itself can be used to define NAT services.
-        - *inactive* - can’t be used in any services, useful for reserving/documenting prefixes for future use.
+        - *inactive* - can't be used in any services, useful for reserving/documenting prefixes for future use.

 .. image:: images/add-subnet.png
   :align: center
   :alt: Add a New Subnet
   :class: with-shadow

 Add Subnet Window